jjbenson85/WDI-Project-01/readme.md

 ### Game overview
 Nocturn is a grid based game based on the classic boardgame Reversi a.k.a Othello.

-The aim of the game is to turn black opponent cubes into your white cubes.
-On your turn, you place a cube on the board.
+The aim of the game is to have the most cubes of your colour on the board.
+On your turn, you change a grey cube to your colour, white.
 Any opponent cubes in a line between the cube you placed and your existing cubes on the board change to your colour.

 Your opponent then takes a turn and tries to capture your cubes!